Python SDK

 .

-To do so we can use the .atomic()
+To display any changes, use the .atomic()

 with self.robot.lights.atomic():